Agent Security

 What the Claude Code Source Leak Reveals

-A practitioner's analysis of the Claude Code source leak.
-11 findings that explain how auto mode, bash security, prompt caching, and multi-agent...
+11 findings from the Claude Code source leak: how auto mode, bash security, prompt caching, and multi-agent coordination actually work.

 The Fork Bomb Saved Us